martyr-deepin/DeepinWin/src/grub4dos/README_GRUB4DOS.txt

 		greater than or equal to 0x80(but should avoid using 0xffff, because 0xffff is for the (md) device).

+		The notation (rd)+1 always represents the file which contains all the bytes stored in (rd).

 Update 9:	Directly boot NTLDR of WinNT/2K/XP and IO.SYS of Win9x/ME and
 		KERNEL.SYS of FreeDOS.
 Examples: